 Moussavi has also served on design and architecture advisory groups for key institutions including the British Council, the Mayor of London’s ‘Design for London’ initiative, the London Development Agency, RIBA’s Gold and Presidential Medals and the Stirling Prize for Architecture.
-In 2004, she was Chair of Master Jury of the Aga Khan Award for Architecture and has been a member of the Award's Steering Committee since then.
+In 2004, she was Chair of Master Jury of the Aga Khan Award for Architecture, following which she served as a member of the Award’s Steering Committee until 2015.
 Moussavi is a member of the Board of Trustees of both the Whitechapel Gallery and the Architecture Foundation in London.
-Moussavi is also a columnist for the Architectural Review magazine and has published published The Function of Ornament in 2006, based on her research and teaching at Harvard and the second volume, The Function of Form, in 2009.
-Her third book titled The Function of Style is released in February 2015.
+Moussavi is also a columnist for the Architectural Review magazine and has published published The Function of Ornament in 2006, The Function of Form in 2009, and her third book titled The Function of Style in 2015, based on her research and teaching at Harvard.